On TinyML and Cybersecurity: Electric Vehicle Charging Infrastructure Use Case

-The paper is structured as follows: Section II serves as a background, introducing TinyML, discussing various cybersecurity threats, and highlighting TinyML's benefits.
-Section III delves into challenges and constraints of using TinyML on devices with limited resources.
-Section IV elaborates on potential solutions to these challenges.
-Section V provides an overview of key tools and libraries that facilitate TinyML implementation.
-Section VI presents a comprehensive case study on the application of TinyML in EVCIs, focusing on the framework, communication protocols, and attack scenarios.
-Section VII presents the experimental setup and a detailed analysis of the results.
-Section VIII discusses the practical implementation on an ESP32 microcontroller.
-Section IX outlines future research directions.
-Finally, Section X concludes the paper by summarizing the key findings and contributions and highlighting the impact of TinyML on IoT and cybersecurity.
+The main contributions of this paper are as follows: \begin{itemize} \item An in-depth exploration of the role and significance of TinyML in enhancing cybersecurity. \item A detailed analysis of challenges and constraints in implementing TinyML, with potential solutions. \item A comprehensive case study on the application of TinyML for EVCI cybersecurity\footnote{The source code of this paper is available at: \url{https://github.com/Western-OC2-Lab/TinyML_EVCI}}. \item An experimental setup and practical implementation of TinyML on the ESP32 microcontroller, including detailed programming practices, communication protocols, and performance insights. \end{itemize} The paper is structured as follows: Section II serves as a background, introducing TinyML, discussing various cybersecurity threats, and highlighting TinyML's benefits.
+Section III delves into the challenges and constraints of using TinyML on devices with limited resources.
+Section IV elaborates on potential solutions to these challenges, along with key tools and libraries that facilitate TinyML implementation.
+Section V presents a comprehensive case study on the application of TinyML in EVCIs, focusing on the framework, communication protocols, attack scenarios, and countermeasures.
+Section VI presents the experimental setup and a detailed analysis of the results.
+Section VII discusses the practical implementation of TinyML on an ESP32 microcontroller.
+Section VIII details future research directions.
+Finally, Section IX concludes the paper by summarizing the key findings and contributions and highlighting the impact of TinyML on IoT and cybersecurity.
 Additionally, for a comprehensive list of acronyms used in this paper, please refer to Table~\ref{table:acronyms}.